-In addition to people on our Housing List, we allocate homes to people referred to us by Glasgow City Council and other specialist agencies.
+In addition to people on our Housing List, we allocate homes to people referred to us by Glasgow City Council through the Section 5 homeless process.

-8.2 Existing Tenants
+8.2 Existing Tenants & Internal Transfers

 As an existing GWHA tenant, you may need to be rehoused as your circumstances may change at some point in the future.